mhinz/vim-galore/README.md

 mode (which makes it use Vim defaults instead of vi defaults).
 (See `:h --noplugin` for other combinations of what to load at start.)

-If you can still reproduce it now, it's most likeley a bug in Vim itself!
+If you can still reproduce it now, it's most likely a bug in Vim itself!
 Report it to the [vim_dev](https://groups.google.com/forum/#!forum/vim_dev) mailing list.
 Most of the time the issue won't be resolved at this time and you'll have to further investigate.